 This approach is fine if the difference is very small and doesn’t materially affect the numbers involved.

 If you have a large difference then start by going through each line and check that everything has been included in the accounts.

 You should also check that you have used your debits and credit correctly.
-For example: trade debtors should be a debit but shareholders funds and share capital are credits.
+For example, trade debtors should be a debit but shareholders funds and share capital are a credit.

 Is a Loss an Asset or a Liability?

 This question used to baffle me when I was an accounting student.

 In double-entry bookkeeping, a loss is a debit in the accounts.
 That can be confusing because a debit in usually an asset like cash or trade debtors.